 As a freelancer, it’s important to have an active social media presence.
 You never know which platform your clients will discover you on.
 So you should be using as many platforms as possible.
-I currently maintain an active presence on 4 or 5 social platforms and have a link to my website/portfolio where new followers can learn more about my services.
+I currently maintain an active presence on 4 or 5 social platforms and have a link to my website in the bio section where new followers can learn more about my services and past projects.

 Build your own marketing sales funnel to sign up freelancing clients on autopilot!

 Blogging Success Masterclass is NOW OPEN for enrollment! ⬇️